charles-uno/Bloodlines/06_nonplayer_characters.md

 The stegosaurus is an Incredible NPC.
 PCs who take advantage of its weaknesses may be able to make rolls at Significant or even Minor level, while those who play against the beast's strengths may find themselves making Legendary rolls.

-- A Significant Dwarf roll would be necessary to wrestle a stegosaurus to the ground... provided the PC could get close enough.
-The stegosaurus' tail cannot reach to strike so far forward, and its neck muscles are too weak to throw off an attacker.
+- A Legendary Dwarf roll would be necessary attack a stegosaurus head-on.
+The stegosaurus' tail gives it more reach than even a spear or polearm.
-- A Minor Elf roll would be necessary to identify a stegosaurus as an herbivore.
-This would allow the PC to warn the rest of the party, and avoid a dangerous confrontation.
+- A Significant Elf roll would be necessary to calm a stegosaurus once agitated.
+The creatures fight out of fear, not hunger or malice.
-- A Legendary Elf roll would be necessary to
-- A Legendary Goblin roll would be necessary to fell a stegosaurus with a bow and arrow.
-The beast presents a large target, but its vulnerable parts are small.
+- A Minor Goblin roll would be necessary to shoot a stegosaurus with an arrow.
+Its flanks are enormous, and the beast's hide is no match for honed steel.
+Of course, it takes many arrows to fell a stegosaurus... the first only makes it angry.

 ## Example NPC: Dragon